 - if you want further information about an object’s ownership or provenance.

-We set out below information about our enquiry and claims handling procedures in relation to objects borrowed by the WA Museum from overseas.
+We set out below information about our enquiry and claims handling procedures in relation to objects borrowed by the Museum from overseas.
 Objects borrowed from overseas for display will usually be subject to the provisions of the Protection of Cultural Objects on Loan Act 2013 (Cwth) (“the Act”), which prevents their seizure as a result of legal proceedings while they are in Australia.

-Objects that the WA Museum is borrowing or has borrowed from overseas and that are subject to the Act are published on our website at least one month prior to importation, and only removed once the object leaves Australia.
+Objects that the Museum is borrowing or has borrowed from overseas and that are subject to the Act are published on our website at least one month prior to importation, and only removed once the object leaves Australia.

 What information do I need to provide if I am making a claim or enquiry?

-If you wish to make a claim or enquiry, or if you want additional information about an object the WA Museum has borrowed or is borrowing from overseas, you will need to provide us with the following in writing:
+If you wish to make a claim or enquiry, or if you want additional information about an object the Museum has borrowed or is borrowing from overseas, you will need to provide us with the following in writing:

 - your name, address and contact details;